This post may contain affiliate links. Please see disclosure form more information.

 Instructions

-• Stir in the chocolate chips.
+• Stir in the chocolate chips using a spatula

-• Bake for about 18 to 20 minutes, or until a toothpick comes out clean and tops spring back when touched.
+• Bake for 18 to 20 minutes, or until a toothpick comes out clean and tops spring back when touched.

 Notes